EdisonMatos/NodeJS-Http-Server-with-pure-Node-JS/readme.md

 ---

-Now, to run the server open your command line editor in the root of the fold and run:
+Now, to run the server, open the folder you just clonned and start a command line editor inside it and run:

 > npm install